MO Summit 2025

 2.1 Lessons for Legacy

 For purpose-led companies, legacy is the ongoing life of the company’s mission beyond the founder’s direct participation.
 There are many strategies for leaders to ensure the impact of the company will outlive themselves.
-Come be part of this insightul and intentional conversation.
+Come be part of this insightful and intentional conversation.

 Beverly Murray